 During this time of preparation, Metropolitan Tikhon went to the Trinity–St Sergius Lavra to prepare himself spiritually for the coming burdens.
 The council continued its work, but without the new patriarch as chairman.
 A public funeral service was held for the killed cadets in the Kremlin and then, because of so many requests by relatives of the men who were killed on the Communist side, the council also conducted a public funeral for the dead Bolsheviks.
 This, as the council stated, was to comfort the relatives of those misguided soldiers.
 The new government took no part in either funeral.

-On November 21, 1917, amid the ringing of the famous bells of Ivan the Great,13 Vasily Ivanovich Bellavin was enthroned as the Most Holy Tikhon, Patriarch of all Russia, in the Dormition Cathedral.
+On November 21, 1917, amid the ringing of the famous bells of Ivan the Great,13the most famous bell tower in Moscow.
+Vasily Ivanovich Bellavin was enthroned as the Most Holy Tikhon, Patriarch of all Russia, in the Dormition Cathedral.
 When the ceremony was completed and the liturgy performed, the first and second metropolitans conducted him to the patriarchal throne.
 There Metropolitan Vladimir, soon to be murdered by the Communists, presented him with the staff of Metropolitan Peter of Moscow, and the new patriarch preached his first sermon.